drekka/Voodoo/README.md

     * Via YAML and Javascript (JS) files for other (Android) test suites.
 * A variety of programmable responses to cover most situations:
     * Raw text and data.
-    * JSON generated from Encodable and other types.
+    * JSON/YAML generated from Encodable and other types.
     * Dynamic responses from Swift and JS.
 * Can also serve files for non-API like resources.
 * A fast in-memory cache for sharing data between requests.